daerduoCarey/where2act/code/README.md

     python gen_offline_data.py --help

 ## 3D Experiment
+To train the network, first train the Action Scoring Module (critic) only until convergence,

+    bash scripts/run_train_3d_critic.sh

-To train the network from scratch, run
+then, train the full model (please specify the pre-trained critic-only network checkpoint),

-    bash scripts/
+    bash scripts/run_train_3d.sh

-To test the model, run
+To evaluate and visualize the results, run

+    bash scripts/run_visu_critic_heatmap.sh 40147

+to visualize the Action Scoring Module predictions (Fig. 4 in the main paper), and use

-    bash scripts/
+    bash scripts/run_visu_action_heatmap_proposals.sh 40147

+to visualize the Actionability Module and Action Proposal Module results (Fig. 1, 5 in the main paper).